 Ultimately, Fertik sets forth a compelling case that your digital reputation may shape how you experience the world – for better or for worse.

-circus season, for example, you may think you’re circumspect about your political views.
-But Facebook has identified your political leanings, based on your activity on the site.
+Over the last year, for example, you may think you’ve been circumspect about your political views.
+But your political leanings may have been identified, based on your social media activity.

 Even more interesting is seeing how your digital footprint may reveal your personality.